To read endnotes, click on the the note number, then click on the to return to your place in the text.

-Yes, as we noted at the beginning of this and we know too well, people do some incredible things in the name of religion.
+Yes, we know too well, people do some incredible things, even awful things, in the name of religion.
 Nietzsche was not unfair when he said, "You will have to look more redeemed if I am to believe in your Redeemer."
 Laurence Houseman said, "A saint is one who makes goodness attractive."
-(7) The youngster who responded to the Children's Sermon question about where we find saints by looking up at the stained glass windows was spot on in answering, "The saints are the ones the light shines through."
+(7) There is that youngster who responded to the Children's Sermon question about where we find saints by looking up at the stained glass windows was spot on in answering, "The saints are the ones the light shines through."
 Amen.

 St. Paul's big, fat, Greek flop.
-I know how he felt, because I have had plenty of my own big, fat, Warren flops.
+I know how he felt, because I have had plenty of my own big, fat, homiletical flops.
 I wish every sermon I preach would have the same result as Peter's Pentecost address - people clamoring to join the church, even more than we could handle.
 But no, it has never been like that.
-Flop, flop, flop.

-Then again, that may be too quick an answer, because with more frequency than I give credit for, we hear, "That sermon was exactly what I needed to hear today," or "You didn't know it but those words last week helped me get over a really difficult time," or the card or e-mail from someone who says what a difference I have made in their life.
+Then again, sometimes we just do not know what a sermon will mean from one person to the next.
+The Holy Spirit works in, not only mysterious ways, but mischievous ways as well.
+Over the years, with more frequency than I could recount, we hear "That sermon was exactly what I needed to hear today," or "You didn't know it but those words last week helped me get over a really difficult time," or the card or e-mail from someone who says what a difference I have made in their life.
 I wonder how the Spirit manages that.
 Maybe not such a flop as I am tempted to think.
 Thank you, Lord.